Military of the Ottoman Empire: Reform on Classical Army (1606–1826)

 The main theme of this period is reforming the Janissaries.
 The Janissary Corps was originally made up of enslaved young Christian boys, generally from the western Balkans, who were forced to convert to Islam and were educated in military matters under the Ottoman Empire.
 During the 15th and 16th Centuries, they became known as the most efficient and effective military unit in Europe.
 By 1570 born Muslims were accepted into the Janissaries Corps and by the 17th century most would be born Muslims.
-According to Jason Goodwin in the 17th and 18th centuries, most Janissaries were Muslim Albanians.
+According to Jason Goodwin in the 17th and 18th centuries, most Janissaries were both Muslim Albanians and Muslim Bosnians.

 Aside from the Janissary infantry, there was also the Sipahi Cavalry.
 They were, however, different from the Janissaries in that they had both military and administrative duties.
 The Janissaries were tied strictly to being able to perform military duties at any time, however, the Sipahi were treated differently primarily in that they got their income from the land that was given to them by the Sultan under the timariot system.
 Within these agricultural lands, the Sipahi were in charge of collecting the taxes that would serve as their salary.
 At the same time, they were responsible for maintaining peace and order there.
 They were also expected to be able to serve in the military whenever the Sultan deemed their service necessary.

 In 1621, the Chinese Wu Pei Chih described Ottoman muskets that used a rack-and-pinion mechanism, which was not known to have been used in any European or Chinese firearms at the time.

+The Ottoman military was capable of matching those of its European rivals during the first half of the eighteenth century, and there was no significant technological gap between them.
+However, following the 1739 Treaty of Belgrade, the Ottomans remained at peace in Europe for nearly thirty years, missing out on the rapid improvements in military technology and organization associated with the Seven Years' War (1756-63), particularly the development of highly trained and disciplined regimental forces, innovations in the tactical deployment of small-caliber cannons, and the widespread use of socket bayonets as a counter to cavalry.